 Interviews with gay male couples suggest that, as for many heterosexual and lesbian couples, sex is a special way of knowing their partner that they do not share with anyone else.
 Couples see their relationship as unique and important to their sense of self, and usually value monogamy, even if they sometimes have sex with other people.
 Talking to partners about sex with others is usually difficult, and can be a threat to coupled relationships.

-Long-term gay couples sometimes chose not to use condoms with one another, as opposed to casual sex.
+Long-term gay couples sometimes chose not to use condoms with one another, as opposed to during casual sex.
 Some heterosexual couples also reported not using condoms in established relationships.
 The decision not to practise safer sex can be a way of showing commitment to one another.

 Bisexuals fall in love with, are attracted to, or have sex with people regardless of their gender.
 They often see sexuality as a continuum, and may be critical of pressures to fit into conventional gender or sexuality categories.
 Some bisexuals are equally attracted to their own and other genders, while others are attracted more to people of one gender.
 Their degree of attraction to different genders can change over time.

 Some people are attracted to partners of different genders, but do not define themselves as bisexual.
 People who are sexually active with only one gender may still consider themselves bisexual.